Stephane-Bcd/TripletFace/README.md

 I suppose that the accuracy is so good because we have mny images for each class (person)

+This result isn't a good one to interpret, because transformations on images were way too easy for the algorithm to learn.
+So new tests have been done using resnet in google colab

 Training complete in 37m 21s

 Best val Acc: 0.999383